Feedback

 5. Subscribe to network status notifications using +CEREG.

 We would like to receive unsolicited network status notifications.
-The command also lets you set how much information you would like in each notification, determined by setting between level 1 and 5.
+The command also lets you set how much information you would like in each notification, determined by setting between levels 1 and 5.

 Let’s subscribe to a level-5 notification, through +CEREG, by sending